vngpl/CS100-Final-Project-RPGFantasyFighter/README.md

  ## Installation/Usage
  > Instructions on installing and running your application
  ## Testing
+ The project was tested/validated using unit testing via the Google Test (gtest) submodule.
+Tests for each class were written to ensure that the methods were functioning properly for the class but also when integrating the methods into the main game.
+Once the tests were written, they were compiled using the CMakeLists.txt and used for debugging the code and testing the program's logic.
  > How was your project tested/validated?
 If you used CI, you should have a "build passing" badge in this README.